FREE US SHIPPING OVER $200 · A2LA-ACCREDITED HPLC VERIFIED

 How is TB-500 Used in Research?

-TB-500 is a synthetic version of the naturally occurring 43-amino acid peptide Thymosin Beta-4 (Tβ4), which is found in virtually all human and animal cells.
+TB-500 is a synthetic version of the naturally occurring 43-amino acid peptide Thymosin Beta-4 (Tβ4), which is found in virtually all mammalian cells.
 Thymosin Beta-4 plays a fundamental role in cellular processes including actin polymerization, cell migration, and differentiation.
-As the primary intracellular G-actin sequestering peptide, it regulates actin dynamics that are critical for cell motility, organogenesis, and tissue repair.
-Research interest in TB-500 centers on its ability to promote wound healing, reduce inflammation, and modulate tissue remodeling.
+As the primary intracellular G-actin sequestering peptide, it regulates actin dynamics that are critical for cell motility, organogenesis, and tissue-repair research models.
+Research interest in TB-500 centers on its activity in in-vitro wound-assay outcomes, inflammatory-marker modulation in preclinical studies, and tissue-remodeling research models.

-Preclinical studies have demonstrated that Thymosin Beta-4 promotes dermal and corneal wound healing, cardiac repair following myocardial infarction, and recovery from central nervous system injuries.
-The peptide upregulates the expression of laminin-5, a key component of the extracellular matrix, and promotes the migration of endothelial cells and keratinocytes to wound sites.
-In cardiac research, Tβ4 has been shown to activate epicardium-derived progenitor cells and to reduce infarct size when administered following ischemic injury in murine models.
+Preclinical studies have characterized Thymosin Beta-4 in dermal and corneal epithelial cell-culture models, cardiac research models following myocardial ischemia induction, and central nervous system preclinical research models.
+The peptide upregulates the expression of laminin-5, a key component of the extracellular matrix, and promotes the migration of endothelial cells and keratinocytes in cell-migration kinetics studies.
+In cardiac preclinical research, Tβ4 has been shown to activate epicardium-derived progenitor cells and to modulate infarct-size parameters in rodent research models.

-Additional research has explored TB-500's anti-inflammatory properties.
-The peptide has been reported to downregulate pro-inflammatory cytokines and to modulate NF-κB signaling pathways.
-Studies in equine models have investigated its effects on tendon and ligament recovery, while ophthalmic research has examined its potential for accelerating corneal epithelial healing.
-These findings suggest a multifaceted mechanism of action that extends beyond simple tissue repair.
+Additional research has explored TB-500's inflammatory-marker modulation profile.
+The peptide has been reported to downregulate pro-inflammatory cytokine markers and to modulate NF-κB signaling pathways.
+Studies in equine research models have investigated its effects on tendon and ligament preclinical-model parameters, while ophthalmic research has examined its activity in corneal epithelial cell-culture models.
+These findings suggest a multifaceted mechanism of action extending across multiple tissue-repair research models.

 This product is supplied in a lyophilized form and requires reconstitution prior to laboratory handling.
 For research and laboratory use only.
 Not for human or veterinary consumption.